gitlabhq/gitlabhq/doc/user/group/index.md

 > The groups dropdown in the top navigation was [introduced][ce-36234] in [GitLab 11.1](https://about.gitlab.com/2018/07/22/gitlab-11-1-released/#groups-dropdown-in-navigation).

-The Groups page displays all groups you are a member of, how many projects each group contains, how many members a group has, the group visibility, and, if you have enough permissions, a link to the group settings.
+The Groups page displays:

+- All groups you are a member of.
+- How many projects each group contains.
+- How many members a group has.
+- The group visibility.
+- A link to the group settings if you have sufficient permissions.

 By clicking the last button, you can leave that group.

 ## Use cases